jasonrandrews/arm-software-developers/content/en/cloud/mongodb/perf_mongo.md

 ### Setup the MongoDB performance test tool

-On your 64-bit Arm Linux EC2 Instance that is running MongoDB, clone the project
+On your instance running MongoDB (you may need to start a new terminal), clone the `MongoDB performance test tool` project:

 ```console
 git clone https://github.com/idealo/mongodb-performance-test.git

 ```

-Now cd into project folder and execute the jar file
+Now `cd` into project folder and execute the `jar` file

 ```console
 cd mongodb-performance-test